iomeone/Fun-Scheme-Compiler/SUPPORTED.md

 Argument types: cons
 _____
 ### `cdr lst`
 Description: Returns all elements of a list except for the first.
+If `lst` is not a list or is null, a run-time exception is thrown.

 Example:
 ```scheme